-- internal property control procedure established by the administration. - Assessed level of controlled risk to determine the nature, timing, and extent of substantive tests for compliance with applicable laws, administrative rules and district policies; including the safeguarding of assets.
+- Internal property control procedure established by the administration. - The Assessed level of controlled risk to determine the nature, timing, and extent of substantive tests for compliance with applicable laws, administrative rules, and district policies, including safeguarding assets.

-Area(s) of concern(s) is a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of material errors or irregularities from occurring.
+A material weakness is a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of material errors or irregularities from occurring.
 As a result, it would be extremely difficult for employees to recognize errors in the normal course of performing their assigned functions.

 Our evaluation of the internal control structure does not necessarily disclose all matters that might be reportable conditions.
-Thus, all areas of concern may not be identified.
+Thus, all material weaknesses may not be identified.